Accessibility

 For enquiries about all other festival ticketing please email ticketing@newcastlewritersfestival.org.au

-During the festival weekend, the festival box office will be located at the main festival hub in foyer of the University of Newcastle’s NUspace building on the corner of Auckland and Hunter Street.
+During the festival weekend, box office staff will be located at the main festival hub in foyer of the University of Newcastle’s NUspace building on the corner of Auckland and Hunter Street.
+There will also be staff located in the foyer of Newcastle City Hall and the Conservatorium of Music.

 • Auslan interpreters